IBM-Cloud/docs/services/mobilepush/c_ios_enable.md

 #Enabling iOS applications to send {{site.data.keyword.mobilepushshort}}
 {: #enable-push-ios-notifications}
-Last updated: 16 January 2017
+Last updated: 14 February 2017
 {: .last-updated}

 You can enable iOS applications to send {{site.data.keyword.mobilepushshort}} to your devices.